A timeline of FSA-eligible screenings all women should get

 An osteoporosis screening tests for low bone density, which can cause an increase in broken bones down the line.

 Thank you for visiting the FSA Store Learning Center.
-Don’t forget to follow us for more helpful tips on Facebook, Instagram, and Twitter.
+Don’t forget to follow us for more Facebook, Instagram, and Twitter.